๐ŸฆœMayan Civilization History

 Chichen Itza Pyramid (El Castillo)

-• 365 steps align with the solar calendar—each of the four staircases contains 91 steps, plus the temple platform, demonstrating the Maya's integration of astronomy into sacred architecture
+• 365 steps align with the solar calendar.
+Each of the four staircases has 91 steps, and the shared temple platform at the top brings the total to 365.
+This integration of astronomy into sacred architecture is a defining feature of Maya engineering.

-• Temple to Kukulkan (the feathered serpent deity) built between the 9th and 12th centuries, showcasing the fusion of religious devotion and astronomical precision
+• Temple to Kukulkan (the feathered serpent deity), built between the 9th and 12th centuries.
+During the spring and fall equinoxes, shadows cast along the northern staircase create the illusion of a serpent descending the pyramid, fusing religious devotion with astronomical precision.

-• UNESCO World Heritage site and one of the New Seven Wonders, representing the zenith of Maya architectural achievement in the Terminal Classic period
+• UNESCO World Heritage site and one of the New Seven Wonders, representing the height of Maya architectural achievement in the Terminal Classic period.

 Dresden Codex

-• Oldest surviving pre-Columbian book (11th-12th century)—contains astronomical tables that accurately predict Venus cycles and lunar eclipses
+• Oldest surviving Maya book (dates to the 11th or 12th century).
+It contains astronomical tables that accurately predict Venus cycles and lunar eclipses, sometimes with accuracy to within minutes over centuries of observation.

-• Agricultural and calendrical data provide evidence for how elite knowledge systems controlled planting cycles and ceremonial timing
+• Agricultural and calendrical data provide evidence for how elite knowledge systems controlled planting cycles and ceremonial timing.
+Priests who could predict celestial events held enormous social power.

 Caracol Astronomical Observatory

-• Purpose-built structure for tracking celestial events—windows and sight lines align with Venus rising points and equinox positions
+• Purpose-built structure for tracking celestial events at Chichen Itza.
+Its windows and sight lines align with Venus rising points and equinox positions.

-Compare: Dresden Codex vs. Caracol Observatory—both demonstrate Maya astronomical sophistication, but the Codex preserves portable knowledge (calculations, prophecies) while Caracol represents architectural knowledge (built observation tools).
-If an FRQ asks about Maya scientific achievements, use both to show different forms of astronomical practice.
+Compare: Dresden Codex vs. Caracol Observatory: both demonstrate Maya astronomical sophistication, but the Codex preserves portable knowledge (calculations, prophecies) while the Caracol represents architectural knowledge (built observation tools).
+If asked about Maya scientific achievements, use both to show different forms of astronomical practice.

 Divine Kingship and Royal Legitimacy